 - 10 According to one opinion, it should not matter whether the specific vehicle meets the legal requirements, but only that the certificate has been issued by the correct manufacturer and assigned to the approved type, that is to say, that the statement meets certain formal requirements, even though it may be incorrect in terms of content.
-The installation of an impermissible defeat device therefore does not, according to this argument, affect the validity of the certificate of conformity. - 11 According to the opposing view, such a certificate at the same time contains the declaration that the vehicle satisfies all the relevant legislation in force in the European Union, with the result that, in the case of the presence of an impermissible defeat device, the certificate of conformity is incorrect and thus invalid and the vehicle has therefore been placed on the market without valid certification (breach of Paragraph 27(1) of the EG-FGV and breach of the manufacturer's obligation to issue a valid certificate pursuant to Paragraph 6(1) of the EG-FGV). - 12 The referring court infers from the objective formulated in the Annex to Regulation No 385/2009, according to which the certificate of conformity is 'a statement delivered by the vehicle manufacturer to the buyer in order to assure him that the vehicle he has acquired complies with the legislation in force in the European Union at the time it was produced', that the formalistic approach is incorrect and that the certificate of conformity has the wider declaratory content assumed by the opposing view. - 13 A breach of Paragraph 27 of the EG-FGC is not excluded on the ground that the applicant bought a used car and that the provision, according to a widespread understanding of its wording, is supposed to relate from the outset only to new cars, since the defendant previously placed the vehicle concerned on the market as a new vehicle, which is why it could subsequently be traded at all on the second-hand market, with the result that liability is linked to this factor which continues to have effect (and not to the later resale). - 14 The referring court examines and affirms all the requirements for Paragraph 826 of the BGB.
-It then points out that tortious liability under Paragraph 826 of the BGB is limited to damage which comes within the scope of protection afforded by the infringed rule or prohibition and that the only persons entitled to compensation are those who are directly injured through infringement of moral principles or who suffer a loss through infringement of moral principles as third parties not just as a reflex action of the party directly injured.
+The installation of an impermissible defeat device therefore does not, according to this argument, affect the validity of the certificate of conformity. - According to the opposing view, such a certificate at the same time contains the declaration that the vehicle satisfies all the relevant legislation in force in the European Union, with the result that, in the case of the presence of an impermissible defeat device, the certificate of conformity is incorrect and thus invalid and the vehicle has therefore been placed on the market without valid certification (breach of Paragraph 27(1) of the EG-FGV and breach of the manufacturer's obligation to issue a valid certificate pursuant to Paragraph 6(1) of the EG-FGV). - The referring court infers from the objective formulated in the Annex to Regulation No 385/2009, according to which the certificate of conformity is 'a statement delivered by the vehicle manufacturer to the buyer in order to assure him that the vehicle he has acquired complies with the legislation in force in the European Union at the time it was produced', that the formalistic approach is incorrect and that the certificate of conformity has the wider declaratory content assumed by the opposing view. - A breach of Paragraph 27 of the EG-FGV is not excluded on the ground that the applicant bought a used car and that the provision, according to a widespread understanding of its wording, is supposed to relate from the outset only to new cars, since the defendant previously placed the vehicle concerned on the market as a new vehicle, which is why it could subsequently be traded at all on the second-hand market, with the result that liability is linked to this factor which continues to have effect (and not to the later resale). - The referring court examines the facts both from the perspective of Paragraph 823(2) BGB, in conjunction with a protective provision (here: Article 5(2) of Regulation (EC) No. 715/2007, and/or Paragraphs 6(1) and 27(1) of the EC-FGV), and under Paragraph 826 BGB.
+It points out that the liability in tort at issue is limited to harm which comes within the scope of protection afforded by the infringed rule or prohibition and that the only persons entitled to compensation are those who are directly harmed due to improper practices or who suffer a loss due to improper practices as third parties directly and not indirectly through the party directly harmed.
 That is the case if a standard is at least also deemed to serve to protect the individual or individual groups of people against the infringement of a certain legally protected interest.
 Furthermore, liability exists only for consequential damage coming within the area of the risks for the prevention of which the infringed standard was adopted.
-In this case, the sense and scope of the infringed standard are to be examined and clarification is required as to whether it was intended that the damage claimed was supposed to be prevented by that standard.
+In this case, the sense and scope of the infringed standard are to be examined and clarification is required as to whether it was intended that the harm claimed was supposed to be prevented by that standard.